rhysgp/rhyssoft.com/blogs/004_masto-auth.md

 }
 ```

-As you can see, the request pulls in several pieces of information we've gathered
-along the way:
+The request pulls in several pieces of information we've gathered along the way:
- - `client_id` and `client_secret` from registering the app; and
+`client_id` and `client_secret` from registering the app; and `code` from
- - `code` from authorizing the user.
+authorizing the user.

 The result of the token fetch looks like this:
 ```ts